visgl/luma.gl/docs/upgrade-guide.md

 - @luma.gl/main has been removed.
 Use individual modules instead.
 - `Multipass` classes have been removed.
 - Seer support has been removed.
+- Timeline and Keyframes have been moved from @luma.gl/addons to @luma.gl/engine

 ## Upgrading from v7.2 to v7.3